studentinsights/studentinsights/docs/technical/for_districts.md

     * Some other method?

 * We'll set up a secure SFTP box for you to dump CSV data nightly.
-  * All we need on your end is an RSA public key that your Aspen export job can use.
+  * All we need on your end is an RSA SSH public key that your Aspen export job can use.
 See this GitHub guide for more info: https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/.

 * Are there other sources of data you'd like to import?
   * We already have code set up for importing STAR data.